Innoble/playground-n4hrs6fb/statement.md

 ```

+## BFS without reset

+Magus and Neumann both told me to try and make an visited marker.
+The idea is to have an integer array with an element for every map tile.
+Every time you do a BFS, the marker for visited is 1 higher.
+This way you do not have to reset.
+If the marker on a tile is equal to the current marker, it has been visited, otherwise it hasn't.
+So it doesn't matter if the tile marker is 0 or 5 if the current marker is 6.
+This saves you the reset step.
+In this particular example I didn't find much of an improvement.
+It seems to overall be faster (if you do a couple tries).
+I think this may depend a lot on the size of the map.
+Resetting a large map is way more expensive.
+Also, this way is simply easier to implement.
+You no longer need to worry about remaining inside the 32 bits of an integer for every map row and things like that.

 ## Some final words

 Writing this article was useful for me as it gave me some good practice at optimizing.
 The current version is faster than what I used in the contest.
 If anyone has ideas to make it even faster, or maybe to just point out something silly I did, do let me know.
 I will fix any mistakes and I will code any new idea that I think might be faster and add it to the list.